Mr. and Mrs. X, 24 yrs. visited our clinic with Primary Infertility of 1 year and severe dysmenorrhoea.

 Dysmenorrhoea is a term used to describe painful periods.

-A thorough medical evaluation including sonography revealed that she had Bilateral chocolate cysts with severely decreased ovarian reserve in Right ovary and left ovary having no follicles.
+A thorough medical evaluation including sonography revealed that she had Bilateral chocolate cysts with severely decreased ovarian reserve in the right ovary and the left ovary having no follicles.

 Chocolate cysts or endometrioma are cysts containing old blood.
 They develop inside ovaries and can affect ovarian function.
 In some cases, chocolate cysts can stop the ovaries from working and so prevent pregnancy.